dcodecraftx/dcodecraftx/README.md

 - 🔭 I’m currently working on my Neovim, and DWM Configurations.
-- 🌱 I’m currently learning C++, HTML, and Python.
+- 🌱 I’m currently learning C++, HTML, CSS, and Shell Scripting.
 - 📫 How to reach me: cannedocean@protonmail.com
 - 😄 Pronouns: he / him
-- 2022 Goals: Get into programming, and Start an open source project.
+- goal_net 2022 Goals: Get into programming, and Start an open source project.
 - ⚡ Fun fact: If there was a computer as powerful as the _human brain_, it would be able to do _38 thousand trillion operations per second_ and hold more than _3580 terabytes_ of memory.

 > The Question Whether Computers Can Think is Like The Question of Whether Submarines Can Swim.